Janurary

 September

 I'll defend David Essex's first 4 singles to the end!
-(He should has stopped before no. 5 tho'..) really odd production.
+(He should have stopped before no. 5 tho'..) really odd production.

 I guess this means we're in the eye of the glam hurricane now..
 Ballroom Blitz has arrived, Glams "theme song"